-Back when the digital currency first started, you were hard pressed to find places that accepted Bitcoin.
+Back when the cryptocurrency first started, you were hard pressed to find places that accepted Bitcoin.

-And of course, if you are making a deal with another person, say at a yard sale for example, you could pay for the item in Bitcoin assuming the seller is interested in accepting them.
+And of course, if you are making a deal with another person, say at a yard sale for example, you could pay for the item in Bitcoin, assuming the seller is interested in accepting them.

-They are buying up Bitcoins in the hope they can sell them in the future for more than they are worth today.
+They are buying in the hope they can sell Bitcoin in the future for more than they are worth today.

 What they should be doing is investing in a more traditional way and investing in Bitcoin with money they can stand to lose.

 The reason I say this is because Bitcoin is extremely risky to tie all your wealth into, as you will see as you read further through this post.